Industrial Ventilation System Design Course Descriptions

 This class is intended for participants who have responsibilities for ventilation system maintenance or oversight of ventilation system projects.
 Participants who have had limited prior experience or specific education in ventilation system design or who do not design ventilation systems regularly are also recommended to attend this class.

-Individuals selecting one of the following options should be thoroughly familiar with exhaust system design procedures or have satisfactorily completed a ventilation system design class at a prior conference.
-This class will be taught using a computer-aided application - participants are recommended to bring a computer to class.
+Participants selecting this class should be thoroughly familiar with exhaust system design procedures or have satisfactorily completed a Phase I Ventilation System Design class at a prior conference.
+While not required, all Phase II registrants are encouraged to bring a computer.